backupbrew/switchbrew/Homebrew Menu.md

 in the bottom right.
 To go back (a folder) you can swipe up or tap the `Back` button prompt in the bottom right (the latter is only available when no message-box is shown / netloader isn't active).
 To activate the netloader you can swipe down on the screen.
+To enter Theme Menu you can swipe left on the screen.

 # Battery